Theyby

-A theyby (plural theybies) or non-binary baby is a neologism for a baby or child raised in a way that is gender-neutral, allowing children to choose their own gender, and also referring to the accompanying parenting style.
-The term and movement was initially popularized in 2018, preceding several reports of babies in 2017 being born without being assigned a gender.
-The practice of raising babies as gender neutral has been reported as early as 2009 and 2011, however the term "theybie" was first used in 2017.
-The term is a portmanteau of the pronoun 'they' and 'baby'.
-Until children raised as theybies choose their gender and pronouns, they are referred to by the parents using they/them pronouns.
+Theyby (plural theybies) and non-binary baby are neologisms for a baby or child raised in a way that is gender-neutral, allowing children to explore their own gender and expression on their own terms, and also referring to the accompanying parenting style.
+The terms and movement were initially popularized in 2018, preceding several reports of babies in 2017 being born without being assigned a gender.
+The practice of raising babies as gender neutral has been reported as early as 2009 and 2011.
+The term theyby, however, was first used in 2017.
+The term is a blend of the pronoun 'they' and 'baby'.
+Until children raised as theybies figure out their gender and pronouns, they are referred to by the parents using they/them pronouns.

 Origins and motivations

 In many modern civilizations, a binary gender classification exists and is generally enforced from birth.
 In recent years, there has been increasing scrutiny of gendered socialization in parenting communities, with some questioning the extent to which the gender binary is innate versus just being the only option presented.
-Parents of theybies' motivations for choosing to raise their child this way include supporting gender diversity, improving self-determination of gender, reducing sexism, and reducing the developmental effects of gender stereotypes on children.
+Parents of theybies' motivations for choosing to raise their child this way include supporting gender diversity, improving self-discovery of gender, reducing sexism, and reducing the developmental effects of gender stereotypes on children.
 Additionally, many assert that "what their child has 'between their legs'" is not relevant to their gender presentation and is, simply, "nobody's business".

-Many parents of children who are LGBT subscribe to a "born this way" view on sexual orientation and gender identity, contrasting the belief that parenting choices can "make" children non-heterosexual.
-This argument has been echoed by parents who practice gender-neutral parenting, they use this view to emphasize their children may or may not necessarily identify as LGBT when they are old enough to decide on their own who they are, as they believe identity is innate and not changed by their upbringing.
+Some parents of children who are LGBT subscribe to a "born this way" view on sexual orientation and gender identity, contrasting the belief that parenting choices can "make" children non-heterosexual.
+This argument has been echoed by parents who practice gender-neutral parenting, they use this view to emphasize their children may or may not necessarily identify as LGBT when they are old enough to know on their own who they are, as they believe identity is innate and not changed by their upbringing.

 The varying degrees to which parents attempt to reduce the effects of gendered socialization can depend on how hostile their community is when confronted with those who choose to parent outside the gender binary.
-LGBT parents report higher levels of anxiety when making the decision to raise their child as a theybie or to allow them to explore gender from a young age.
+LGBT parents report higher levels of anxiety when making the decision to raise their child as a theyby or to allow them to explore gender from a young age.
 This is due to the higher scrutiny these parents face from critics who believe that being raised by two parents who are the same gender will "make" a child gay.
 These parents have also acknowledged that in some situations they even go against their personal beliefs about gender-neutrality for their children or are inconsistent with their resistance of stereotypes due to their feeling of higher scrutinization.